We can help!

 Admissions wants to know what has made you into the person you are today.
 Which stories do you carry with you and how does your background impact the way you interact with the world around you?
 What you focus on here can be reflective of larger cultural constructs or specific to your family or lineage.
 UNC is looking to add diverse perspectives to the melting pot that is their student body.
 Maybe your grandparents used to tell you stories about their experiences as refugees.
 How did those stories shape you or inspire you to work toward a more peaceful world?
 Perhaps you come from a long line of fierce women who worked hard so the next generation could have more opportunities.
 How do you honor those ancestors?
 What has influenced your identity?
 What do you believe and how will your worldview bring something of value to the community at UNC-Chapel Hill?

-You’ve been limited to 25 words per prompt, so you’d better make every word counts!
-These prompts don’t have time for generalities or gentle introductions, so you’ll have to cut straight to the point.
+You’ve been limited to 25 words per prompt, so you’d better make every word count!
+It’s best to avoid generalities or gentle introductions and cut straight to the point.
 The more specific your words are, the more memorable your answers will be.
-If you can paint a funny picture or display a knack for wit, take this chance.
+If you can paint a funny picture or display a knack for wit, take the chance.
 Consider this to be an opportunity to fill in any blanks in your application.
 Anything that doesn’t feel like it merits a full essay can go here as a tweet, hot take, punchline, or elegantly worded sentence.
-Finally, for #3, we recommend writing down as many words as possible that come to mind before landing on your favorite.
-We’re sure there’s a lot to admire about you! 🙂
+Finally, for #5, we recommend writing down as many words as possible that come to mind before landing on your favorite.
+We’re sure there’s a lot to notice about you! 🙂